Maintenance teams do a lot of great things. There’s no debate about that. But what happens when no one hears about it? The answer: Nothing good.

 When maintenance teams don’t measure their success and promote their wins, it leads to everything from low morale to layoffs as the budget gets sliced and diced.

 How do you stop this from happening?
 Show the impact of maintenance.
 But how do you do that?
 And what if no one cares?
 We talked to three Fiixers to answer these questions.
-You can watch the full conversation below, or skip down a bit to read a summary of the discussion (with time stamps next to each question in case you want to fast forward and hear the full response).
+You can watch the full conversation below, download and listen to the audio version, or skip down a bit to read a summary of the discussion (with time stamps next to each question in case you want to fast forward and hear the full response).

 Five big tips for telling your maintenance team success story